 The Emergency Department opened in November 2015, marking the start of 24/7 care for all children, including newborns, medical, surgical, and trauma victims.
-An average of 10 emergency patients per day are treated for a variety of illnesses, with infectious diseases accounting for over 80% of patient presenting illness.
-Diagnoses also included seasonal illnesses such as typhoid and dengue fever, malnutrition, Thalassemia, and nephrotic syndrome (kidney diseases).
+An average of 10 emergency patients per day are treated for a variety of illnesses, with infectious diseases accounting for over 80 percent of the patients.
+Diagnoses also included seasonal illnesses such as typhoid and dengue fever, malnutrition, thalassemia, and nephrotic syndrome (kidney diseases).

 On August 11, 2015, the Inpatient Department opened and admitted the first patient, a young girl with typhoid fever requiring IV therapy.
 She came from a poor Hmong family with 21 children and traveled from several hours away for treatment; her family was thrilled to receive the services LFHC had to offer.
-Following her admission, the bed census—which had started at six—quickly expanded to supporting up to 20 patients (despite officially having a maximum of 16 beds open at year’s end!).
-The Inpatient treats more seriously ill children who need regular medical care and 24/7 monitoring.
+Following her admission, the bed census, which had started at six, quickly expanded to 20 patients (despite officially having a maximum of 16 beds open at year’s end!).
+The Inpatient Department treats seriously ill children who need regular medical care and 24/7 monitoring.

-The IPD sees an increasing number of referrals from district hospitals, as well as from various provinces across Laos.
+The departmetn sees an increasing number of referrals from district hospitals, as well as from various provinces across Laos.

-The Laboratory focuses on CBC (hemoglobin tests) and rapid tests to treat frequently seen diseases such as malaria, HIV, streptococcus, dengue, and typhoid.
+The LFHC Laboratory focuses on CBC (hemoglobin tests) and rapid tests to treat frequently seen diseases such as malaria, HIV, streptococcus, dengue, and typhoid.
 These tests provide immediate results and help direct care in an appropriate way.
-The Lao staff has grown from 2 to 3, as the lab moves toward call coverage and timely access to diagnostic aids, and the staff becomes more proficient in reading blood smears, gram stains and malaria tests.
+The Lao staff has grown to three technicians, as the lab moves toward call coverage and timely access to diagnostic aids, and the staff becomes more proficient in reading blood smears, gram stains and malaria tests.

 The Lao Friends Hospital for Children has officially opened its Neonatal Unit in October 2016.
 This unit enables staff to better focus on the needs of newborn babies and their families to deliver high-quality compassionate care in a pleasant and quiet environment.